FOR A SAFER SPACE

 Race

-- An identity based on shared physical characteristics attributed to a group of people who typically have a common geographic origin.
-A group of people that are categorized based on shared physical or social qualities within a specific geographical area.
+geographic origin.
+A group of people that are categorized based on shared physical or social qualities within a

 Racialization

-- The process by which ethnic or racial identities are assigned to a relationship, social practice, or group that did not identify as such.
+- The process by which ethnic or racial identities are assigned to a relationship,

 Sexual Orientation

-- A person's pattern of which gender(s) they tend to be attracted to romantically, emotionally, and sexually.
+- A person's pattern of which gender(s) they tend to be attracted to romantically,

 Practice Orientation